 If you’re staying in a budget hotel, hostel or guest house, bring a battery pack or two.
 During rain storms, the power may go out and for periods of time so it’s best to bring a battery pack so you can still have juice for your phones and tablets for entertainment.
 Additionally, a flashlight will be super useful for when the electricity goes out and if you have to walk at night.

-You can check our rainy season packing list for more tips and essentials to bring.
+You can check our Costa Rica packing rainy season list for more tips and essentials to bring.

 When using Waze or Google Maps, do not take the shortest route